-A Gallup Poll revealed last September that “Americans’ distrust in the media hit a new high this year.”
-A full 60% of us have “little or no trust in the mass media to report the news fully, accurately, and fairly.”
+A Gallup Poll revealed last September that “Americans’ lack of trust in the media hit a new high this year.”
+A full 60 percent of us have “little or no trust in the mass media to report the news fully, accurately, and fairly.”

 Mostly, it’s conservatives (47%) thinking the media is too liberal, though 13% think it’s too conservative.
 Gallup said, “Prevalence of the perception of bias was highest among partisans, with 78% of conservatives reporting a perception of bias, 53% of liberals reporting a perception of bias, and 46% of moderates reporting a perception of bias.”
 Only about 36% of us think the media is “just right.”

 As a journalist, I often grit my teeth over many Christians’ responses to the media—especially believers who watch only one cable news station and read only evangelical newspapers and magazines such as World (but never Sojourners).
 Because these believers agree with the biases presented on conservative stations and in print, they don’t notice when they get news slanted in their favor.
 So sadly, in the words of Lifeway researcher Ed Stetzer, “Too often, Christians are in a state of perpetual grievance, where each passing day brings another new controversy about which we must act or else Christianity in America will crumble.”